 This core facility is supported by the Department of Bionformatics & Computational Biology.
 It was established through a CPRIT grant for which John Weinstein, M.D., Ph.D. serves as principal investigator.
 Phil Lorenzi, Ph.D., serves as the director of the metabolomics section of the facility.

-Biostatistics, Bioinformatics, and Systems Biology at the Graduate School of Biomedical Sciences
+Biostatistics, Bioinformatics, and Systems Biology at the MD Anderson UTHealth Graduate School (formerly the Graduate School of Biomedical Sciences)

 Department of Bioinformatics and Computational Biology - Unit 1410